oracle/oci-ansible-collection/docs/collections/oracle/oci/oci_budget_alert_rule_module.rst

                                 <td>
                                                                                                                                                             </td>
                                                                 <td>
-                                            <div>The message to be sent to the recipients when alert rule is triggered.</div>
+                                            <div>The message to be sent to the recipients when the alert rule is triggered.</div>
                                             <div>This parameter is updatable.</div>
                                                                 <div style="font-size: small; color: darkgreen"><br/>aliases: message</div>
                                     </td>